cherenkov-plenoscope/queue_map_reduce/README.rst

 |TravisBuildStatus| |PyPIStatus| |BlackStyle|

-Queues for batch-jobs distribute your compute-jobs over multiple machines in parallel.
-This pool maps your jobs onto a queue and reduces the results.
+Queues for batch-jobs distribute your compute-tasks over multiple machines in parallel.
+This pool maps your tasks onto a queue and reduces the results.

 .. code:: python